MrLingo/find-the-room/README.md

 1. Given a start node ( room ) find a path to another room ( if there is any ), by avoiding the stairs.
 2. Given a start node ( room ) find a path to another room ( if there is any ), by visiting minimum number of rooms.

+### Prerequisites

+Eclipse IDE.

 ## Getting Started

 1. Open Eclipse
 2. `File/Open Projects from File system...`
 3. Select 'Archive' and find the file.
+4. Open the main class.
-4. Run the project by click on the green button in the top left corner.
+5. Run the project by click on the green button in the top left corner.

-### Prerequisites

-You will need Eclipse IDE.